JeremyDuncan/summer_break_api/README.md

 - Use a database such as MySQL or PostgreSQL for storing transactional data.
 - Add authentication for security purposes.
 - Add unit tests for the application.
+- Update to be containerized using Docker for easier deployments in different environments.